Russell M. Nelson: Medical career

 Nelson served a two-year term of duty in the U.S. Army Medical Corps during the Korean War, and was stationed at Walter Reed Army Medical Center in Washington, D.C.
 While on duty, he was assigned to a research group formed by the commandant of the graduate school at Walter Reed, Col. William S. Stone, and led by Fiorindo A. Simeone, a professor of surgery at Case Western Reserve University in Cleveland who had been a clinical investigator in the Mediterranean Theater during World War II.
 This team was focused on ways to improve the treatment of the wounded, and was sent to all five MASH units active in Korea along with two major evacuation hospitals, several field station hospitals, a prisoner of war camp and larger evacuation hospitals in Japan, Hawaii, and the mainland United States in order to implement such improvements.
 At one point, the team came close enough to the front that they received fire from enemy artillery positions, which missed them.
 After 20 months in service, he left active duty at the rank of captain.
 Following his military service, he did a year of work and surgical training at Massachusetts General Hospital.

 In 1955, Nelson returned to Salt Lake City and accepted a faculty position at the University of Utah School of Medicine.
 There he built his own heart-lung bypass machine and used it to support the first open-heart surgery in the United States west of the Mississippi River.
-That operation was performed at the Salt Lake General Hospital (SLGH, now University of Utah Hospital) on an adult with an atrial septal defect.
+That operation was performed at the Salt Lake General Hospital (SLGH, later University of Utah Hospital) on an adult with an atrial septal defect.
 Nelson was the third surgeon in the United States to perform an open-heart operation successfully.
 Nelson was also the director of the University of Utah thoracic surgery residency program.

 In March 1956, he performed the first successful pediatric cardiac operation at the SLGH, a total repair of tetralogy of Fallot in a four-year-old girl.
 He was at the forefront of surgeons focusing attention on coronary artery disease, and contributed to the advance of valvular surgery as well.
 In 1960, he performed one of the first-ever repairs of tricuspid valve regurgitation.
 His patient was a Latter-day Saint stake patriarch.
 He also provided the first surgical intervention for tricuspid regurgitation, a disorder that allows blood to flow backward into the right upper heart chamber.
 In an indication of his surgical skill, a 1968 case series of his aortic valve replacements demonstrated an exceptionally low peri-operative mortality.
 Later, he performed the same operation on future church president Spencer W. Kimball, replacing his damaged aortic valve.
 In 1985, Nelson along with his colleague, Conrad B. Jenson, performed a quadruple bypass surgery on the Chinese opera performer Fang Rongxiang (1925–1989).